-- a plethora of Eurycea sp.,a troglobitic crustacean, Guadalupe darter, roundnose minnows, canyon sedge and springmoss in central Texas; and - bog coneflower and rough-stem aster in east Texas.
+- Pecos Gambusia, Leon Springs pupfish, rare snails and crustaceans, and the Pecos sunflower in west Texas; - a plethora of Eurycea sp., a troglobitic crustacean, Guadalupe darter, roundnose minnows, canyon sedge and springmoss in central Texas; and - bog coneflower and rough-stem aster in east Texas.

-In other areas, our knowledge of groundwater surface expression locations, understanding of the groundwater contributing and release systems, impacts to their quality and quantity, and the effects to SGCN and rare communities is not well-understood.
+In other areas, our knowledge of groundwater surface expression locations, understanding of the groundwater contributing and release systems, impacts to their quality and quantity, and the effects to SGCN and rare communities are not well-understood.